Digital Vaccination Record: Frequently asked questions

 Can I download my certificate as a PDF?

-You can download your certificate stored in the CovPass app as a PDF file at any time by clicking on the button "create EU printout" and print it out if required.
+You can download your certificates stored in the CovPass app by clicking on the button "create PDF" in the detail view of your certificates and print it out if required.

 The CovPassCheck app is for individuals who wish to verify the validity of an EU Digital COVID Certificate in the legally defined situations, digitally and in compliance with data protection regulations.